-Summer clerks work in our Richmond office.
+Summer clerks typically work in our Richmond office.
 We have designed our program to provide our clerks with many opportunities to understand and engage in our daily practice while also becoming acquainted with our lawyers, staff, and the metropolitan Richmond area through a variety of social activities.

 Integral Involvement in the Firm's Work

 Our program exposes our summer clerks to our daily practice.
 Summer clerks can expect to undertake projects in a variety of areas and to play active and substantive roles in the work they perform.
-Summer clerks make valuable contributions to the work we do for our clients; we do not waste a summer clerk's time with fictional "make-work" projects.
+Summer clerks make valuable contributions to the work we do for our clients; we do not use summer clerks for fictional "make-work" projects.
 Preparing for and attending trials, depositions, arbitrations, mediations, negotiations, business transactions, real estate closings, zoning hearings, and client meetings, as well as drafting pleadings and transactional documents are actual examples of the varied activities in which summer clerks can expect to participate.
-We invite summer clerks to attend our periodic business, litigation, and real estate section meetings, at which attorneys may address that section's business or substantive topics of interest.
+We invite summer clerks to attend our periodic section meetings, at which attorneys may address that section's business or substantive topics of interest.
 Our Associates Committee, comprised entirely of associates, also meets periodically with the associates of the firm, and our summer clerks are invited to attend those meetings as well.
 Our objective is to provide as many opportunities as possible for our summer clerks to experience both our practice and our culture.

 Opportunities to Meet Our Lawyers and Staff

 We offer a variety of social activities throughout the summer to provide our summer clerks with different opportunities to become acquainted socially with our attorneys and staff outside the office.
-These gatherings range from large events involving all the lawyers in the firm or a particular section of the firm (baseball games, laser-tag, golf, and white-water rafting, for example) to smaller events at local venues and in attorneys' homes.
+These gatherings range from large events involving all the lawyers in the firm or a particular section of the firm (baseball games, cooking classes, food tours, for example) to smaller events at local venues and in attorneys' homes.
 Many of these activities include spouses or significant others and children.

 The Size of Our Summer Associates Program